shadowfaxthewhitehorse/bokehvizs/README.md

 Visualizations created using Bokeh and other software.
 #
 #
-Below is information on the 1 series, that is, files with the prefix 1_.
+Below is information on the 1 series, that is, files with the prefix 1_ in this GitHub repository (i.e. bokehvizs).
 All these files pertain to the same project.

 1. 1 series :: COSINE CURVE -
 * created for a MOOC Project - Qwykr Tech Education

-Below is information on the 2 series, that is, files with the prefix 2_.
+Below is information on the 2 series, that is, files with the prefix 2_  in this GitHub repository (i.e. bokehvizs).
 All these files pertain to the same project.

 2. 2 series :: SALES BY REGION -